-✤ 5.4.3 Consortium organization
+5.4.3 Consortium organisation

 Each transnational proposal must nominate a project consortium coordinator among the project partner principal investigators.
-The coordinator must be an eligible project partner from an EJP RD JTC 2022 funding country/region.
+The coordinator must be an eligible project partner from an EJP RD JTC 2023 funding country/region.
 The project coordinator will represent the consortium externally, to the JCS and to CSC, and will be responsible for its internal scientific management (such as controlling, reporting, and intellectual property rights issues).
-This workload should be taken into account in the estimation of the budget of the coordinator.
+This workload should be considered in the estimation of the budget of the coordinator.
 A single principal investigator will represent each project partner.
-Within a joint proposal, the principal investigator of each project partner will be the contact person for the relevant country/regional funding organization.
+Within a joint proposal, the principal investigator of each project partner will be the contact person for the relevant country/regional funding organisation.

-5.5 Patient Advocacy Organizations and Patient Involvement
+5.5 Patient Advocacy Organisations and Patient Involvement

-Consortia are strongly advised to include patient representatives and patient advocacy organizations (PAOs).
+Consortia are strongly advised to include patient representatives and patient advocacy organisations (PAOs).

-From an early stage in proposal development, applicants should consult relevant disease-specific patient organizations and/or alliances of rare disease patient organizations.
+From an early stage in proposal development, applicants should consult relevant disease-specific patient organisations and/or alliances of rare disease patient organisations.
 For information on where to find patient representatives and PAOs willing to be involved in research, please see:

-- Orphanet portal for rare diseases and drugs patient organization directory - Rare Diseases Europe (EURORDIS) - European Reference Networks (ERNs) - European Patient's Academy on Therapeutic Innovation (EUPATI).
+- Orphanet portal for rare diseases and drugs patient organisation directory

+- Rare Diseases Europe (EURORDIS)

+- European Reference Networks (ERNs)

+- European Patient's Academy on Therapeutic Innovation (EUPATI)

+- European Patients' Forum (EU-Patient)

 The consortia will clearly present the role and responsibilities of the patient representatives and PAOs, how they will operate, at what levels and stages of the research, and provide justifications for allocated resources.
-Patient representatives and PAOs can be involved in all levels of the proposed work, including in project design, by advising on prioritization, sitting on advisory groups, being a member of the consortium steering group or the governance group.
+It is highly encouraged that Patient representatives and PAOs are involved in all levels of the proposed work, including in project design, by advising on prioritization, sitting on advisory groups, being a member of the consortium steering group or the governance group.
 Patient representatives and PAOs may be part of institutional scientific boards to discuss the proposal and subsequent study on issues such as:

 - the research idea, for relevance to patient concerns,

 - possible outcomes,

 - informed consent,

 - patient input on appropriate outcome measures,

 - possible patient intervention in the project,

 - review of the data collected,

-- dissemination of research findings.
+- dissemination of research findings,

+- lay language summaries,

+- review of data use conditions and access procedures within and outside of the project consortium, within and beyond the runtime of the project.